KodlabPenn/kodlab_mjbots_sdk/README.md

 position control, you either must close the loop yourself or modify the library to allow for the position loop to Run on the moteus.

+#Important
+In order to keep the message size down, kp and kd on the motors must be set to 0

 # Usage
 ## MjbotsControlLoop:
 To use the `MjbotsControlLoop` create a class which inherits the `MjbotsControlLoop`